 Students graduating from a Florida state-approved education program must pass all parts of the Florida Teacher Certification Education Exam (FTCE) to complete the program.
 The FTCE is composed of the CLAST or General Knowledge Test, the Professional Examination and the Subject Area Examination.
 The CLAST (or Praxis I) or General Knowledge Test (GKT) is required for admission into the state-approved program.
-The preferred test required for admission into the state-approved program is the General Knowledge Test.
-The Professional Education Examination, Subject Area Examination, and General Knowledge Test are required to complete the program.
+The preferred test required for admission into the state-approved program.
+The Professional Education Examination, and General Knowledge Test are required to complete the program.
+The Professional Education Examination, and General Knowledge Test are required to complete the program.
 The Professional Education Exam of the FTCE must be taken after all courses with an EDUC prefix or EDEC prefix for Prekindergarten/Primary Education majors (except for internship/seminar) have been completed.
 A passing score is required to receive internship placement.